All Episodes

 The bill was not posted and available to study even for five measly days, as promised.

-So when the country's best accountants and tax attorneys working for America's best companies report the impact of a bill that Pelosi said they had to pass in order for us to know what was in it, they are deemed to be partisan liars and hold before Congress.
+So when the country's best accountants and tax attorneys working for America's best companies report the impact of a bill that Pelosi said they had to pass in order for us to know what was in it, they are deemed to be partisan liars and hauled before Congress.

-I'd like to give some advice to these companies who reported as required by law the impact of Obamacare on the bottom line.
+I'd like to give some advice to these companies who reported, as required by law, the impact of Obamacare on the bottom line.

 Learn from the oil companies the last time they were attacked by Congress.